Patrick C. McGrath, MD, FACS

 GENERAL SURGERY RESIDENCY

 The Residency Program, under the leadership of Sandra Beck, MD, recruits and educates medical residents and fellows.
-The General Surgery Residency Program typically receives over 700 applications to fill six categorical and five non-designated preliminary positions.
+The General Surgery Residency Program typically receives over 700 applications to fill seven categorical and 15 preliminary positions.
 The program is certified by the Accreditation Council of Graduate Medical Education (ACGME).

 The Division is engaged in both clinical and basic science research.
 The General Surgery Clinical Research Program is a comprehensive program supporting all aspects of clinical research.
 The Basic Science Research Program has a well-equipped and staffed cellular and molecular laboratory with powerful collaborations and related core facilities.